Skip site navigation (1)Skip section navigation (2)

 $isset = $term->option ($optval[, $set])

-optionally change it.
-All option values are stored by name in the
+ally change it.
+All option values are stored by name in the hash

-hash %urxvt::OPTION.
-Options not enabled in this binary are not in
+%urxvt::OPTION.
+Options not enabled in this binary are not in the hash.

 borderLess buffered console cursorBlink cursorUnderline hold iconic